 - Once qualified to enroll, Pathways offers one music course per year at no extra cost.
 (See What’s Included in the Scholarship for clarification.)

-- ECMS offers many enriching music courses including theory, history, class piano as well as a wide selection of ensembles.
+- ECMS offers many enriching music courses including theory, history, class piano as well as a wide selection of ensembles that lead toward a Diploma.
 Theory classes are organized in sequential manner to enable students to engage more fully in their musical experience at Eastman.

 - Chorus Students – Please note that all chorus is bundled with music theory and chorus students are required to take a theory/musicianship class along with chorus at no extra cost.